o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

 ===============
 This schema will by default be registerred for the type.
 The following properties are defined:

-* kafkaOutputTopic, optional parameter which enables the information job to output data to a Kafka topic instead of a direct call to a data consumer.
+* outputTopic, optional parameter which enables the information job to output data to a Kafka topic instead of a direct call to a data consumer.
 The output of a job can be directed to HTTP or to Kafka regardless if the input is retrieved from DMaaP or from Kafka.
+This consists of the following properties:

+  * topic, the name of the kafka topic
+  * bootStrapServers, reference to the kafka bus to used.
+This is optional, if this is omitted the default configured kafka bus is used (which is configured in the application.yaml file).

 * filterType, selects the type of filtering that will be done.
 This can be one of: "regexp", "json-path", "jslt".